 Project file organization

-As time will pass, your Dagger configuration will grow.
-You will feel the need to better organise your config by splitting it into multiple files.
+When your Dagger configuration grows, you may feel the need to better organize your project by splitting it into multiple files.

 Anonymous module (default)